Thyme

-Thyme (/taɪm/) is the herb (dried aerial parts) of some members of the genus Thymus of aromatic perennial evergreen herbs in the mint family Lamiaceae.
-Thymes are relatives of the oregano genus Origanum, with both plants being mostly indigenous to the Mediterranean region.
-Thymes have culinary, medicinal, and ornamental uses, and the species most commonly cultivated and used for culinary purposes is Thymus vulgaris.
+Thyme (/taɪm/) is a culinary herb consisting of the dried aerial parts of some members of the genus Thymus of flowering plants in the mint family Lamiaceae.
+Thymes are native to Eurasia and north Africa.
+Thymes have culinary, medicinal, and ornamental uses.
+The species most commonly cultivated and used for culinary purposes is Thymus vulgaris, native to Southeast Europe.

 History

-Thyme is indigenous to the Mediterranean region.
 Wild thyme grows in the Levant, where it might have been first cultivated.
-Ancient Egyptians used thyme for embalming.
+Ancient Egyptians used common thyme (Thymus vulgaris) for embalming.
 The ancient Greeks used it in their baths and burnt it as incense in their temples, believing it was a source of courage.

 The spread of thyme throughout Europe was thought to be due to the Romans, as they used it to purify their rooms and to "give an aromatic flavour to cheese and liqueurs".
 In the European Middle Ages, the herb was placed beneath pillows to aid sleep and ward off nightmares.
 In this period, women also often gave knights and warriors gifts that included thyme leaves, as it was believed to bring courage to the bearer.
 Thyme was also used as incense and placed on coffins during funerals, as it was supposed to assure passage into the next life.

 The name of the genus of fish Thymallus, first given to the grayling (T. thymallus, described in the 1758 edition of Systema Naturae by Swedish zoologist Carl Linnaeus), originates from the faint smell of thyme that emanates from the flesh.

 Cultivation

 Thyme is best cultivated in a hot, sunny location with well-drained soil.
 It is generally planted in the spring, and thereafter grows as a perennial.
 It can be propagated by seed, cuttings, or dividing rooted sections of the plant.
 It tolerates drought well.
-The plant can take deep freezes and is found growing wild on mountain highlands.
-It grows well on dry slopes and is propagated by cuttings.
 It can be pruned after flowering to keep from getting woody.

-Aroma components

-Gas chromatographic analysis reveals that the most abundant volatile component of thyme leaves is thymol 8.55 mg/g.
-Other components are carvacrol, linalool, α-terpineol, and 1,8-cineole.
-Several are also found in basil.
-Some exhibit antioxidant properties.